GenoImel/Architectures/Enterprise Architecture/Documentation~/CodingStandards.md

 //   This allows us to generically type our different States, enforcing type-safety
 //   and allowing us to define State definitions with FiniteStates.
 //
-//   In short, we are creatine class-based states, rather than using enums. using System; using RootName.Core.States;
+//   In short, we are creating class-based states, rather than using enums. using System; using RootName.Core.States;